Pâte à choux

 It seems you haven't the good subscription to access this recipe...

-This recipe is part of the Pastry Fundamentals and requires a Premium subscription.
+This recipe requires a All-content access subscription.
 The Pastry Fundamentals includes more than 50 essential recipes from French pastry.
 Designed to enable you to master all the techniques of this unique art, I detail in each video the secrets of creating these renowned desserts.